tobilg/docker-mesos-dns/README.md

 # Mesos DNS
 This images contains the latest release of Mesos DNS (v0.6.0 as of 2016-09-19) on a minimal Alpine Linux base image.
-The overall size is just 27.5MB.
+The overall size is just 29.95 MB.

 ## Configuration options